onnx/working-groups/safety-related-profile/meetings/minutes.md

 # 2024/11/06
 ## Agenda (proposal)
-(Floating point numbers)
+- Review of actions
+- Feedback on CONV operator review (Sebastian and Luis)
+- Computations accuracy
-In the last meeting, we have identified that the precision (of computations) of computations are issue.
+  - In the last meeting, we have identified that the precision (of computations) of computations are issue.
 This subject deserves a dedicated meeting and work.
 All material concerning this topics can be found [here](https://github.com/ericjenn/working-groups/blob/ericjenn-srpwg-wg1/safety-related-profile/meetings/numerical_issues).
 A first list of questions and some "food for thought" are available [here](https://github.com/ericjenn/working-groups/blob/ericjenn-srpwg-wg1/safety-related-profile/meetings/numerical_issues/01_what_is_the_issue.md)

 # 2024/10/23
 ## Agenda